svan0/anime_recommendation_system/README.md

 - Machine Learning Pipelines: Each pipeline handles both retrieval and ranking steps.
 For retrieval step, the pipeline starts by generating the train/val/test data for retrieval, then trains a retrieval model and finally runs batch inference for retrieval and saves the results.
 For ranking step, the pipeline starts by generating the train/val/test data for ranking, then trains a ranking model and finally runs batch inference for ranking on the retrieved results and saves the final results.
 The pipelines are Kubeflow pipelines and they run on Google VertexAI pipelines.
 Data is fetched from and saved to both BigQuery and Storage.
 - Web App: The generated recommendations are ingested into a Redis database and a small flask web application fetches the recommendations from Redis for each user recommendation request.

+The number steps in the above diagram are:
+- 1: A Cloud Scheduler cron job triggers the crawl scheduler Cloud Functions
+- 2: The crawl scheduler Cloud Function fetches the urls to schedule from the Scheduler Cloud SQL database.
+- 3: The crawl scheduler Cloud Function pushes the urls to crawl to the PubSub schedule queue.
+- 4: The crawl workers running on Google Kubernetes Engine pull the urls from the PubSub schedule queue.
+- 5: The craw workers crawl the urls, update the scheduler database and push the crawled data to the PubSub data ingestion queue.
+- 6: The Dataflow ingestion job pulls the data from the data ingestion queue.
+- 7: The Dataflow ingestion job pushes the data to BigQuery landing area.
+- 8: Cloud Composer ETL pipeline aggregates, merges, cleans and validates the data from the landing area.
+- 9: Cloud Composer ETL pipeline saves the cleaned datasets to BigQuery processed area.
+- 10: Vertex AI ML pipelines use the data in the BigQuery processed area to train ML models and generate batch recommendations.
+- 11: Batch recommendations are duplicated in Cloud Memorystore Redis instance for low latency access.
+- 12: The web application access the Cloud Memorystore Redis instance to fetch the recommendations for each user.
+- 13: User sends a request to the web app and knows which anime to watch.

 ### Crawl scheduler
 The scheduler database contains two tables `anime_schedule` and `profile_schedule`.